nitrico/FontBinder/README.md

 #### Notice:
 * Make sure you write the quotation marks in that same way
-* Font files must be located in the the `assets\fonts\` directory
+* Font files must be located in the the `assets\fonts\` folder
-* In the layout, use font file names without extension
+* In the layout, use font names without file extension
 * Use `DataBindingUtil.setContentView(...)` or `DataBindingUtil.inflate(...)` to inflate your layouts

 ## Setup